Page updated May 18th, 2019.

 "The better we aquaculture, the less we fish, and let the oceans live"

 So HOW are we going to achieve all that ?
 Let us take a look at all issues we may encounter.

 Weather conditions are the first issue encountered when operating any infrastructure on high seas.
 So let us first choose the only ocean not to be prone to cyclones, typhoons or other hurricanes, South Atlantic.
 Besides, it is the poorest ocean both in terms of fisheries and maritime traffic, so we should find an unoccupied and safe place there.

 (Source: NASA Earth Observatory)

-The lack of mineral nutrients for phytoplankton is the second issue on high seas in general, and in South Atlantic in particular.
-Except in some eastern areas, where constant winds from land cause upwelling, algae bloom and related important fish production, it is a real desert out there.
-Anyhow, we have to content us with the desert areas, because the naturally rich ones along the african coast are already exploited and occupied.
+The lack of mineral nutrients for phytoplankton growth is the second issue on high seas in general, and in South Atlantic in particular.
+Except in some eastern areas, where constant wind from land cause upwelling, algae bloom and related important fish production, it is a real desert out there.
+Anyhow, we have to content us with the desert areas, because the naturally rich ones along the African coast are already exploited and occupied.
 Farther west, the nutrients present in the photic zone - above a 100 meters depth where light comes in - are quickly completely consumed by phytoplankton's photosynthetic activity.
-In these conditions, the phytoplankton cannot multiply enough to feed many zooplancton.
-That is why the high seas are biologocal deserts.
-No existing wind is strong enough here to mix the layers, and the mineral nutrients are not massively renewed from the deeper layers, where they stay present in quantity.
+In these conditions, the phytoplankton cannot multiply enough to feed many zooplankton.
+That is why the high seas are biological deserts.
+No existing wind is strong enough here to mix the layers, and the minerals are not massively renewed from the deeper layers, where they stay present in quantity.